-What does the guidance counselor do?
+What does the School Counselor do?

 - Sees individual students in distress or in crisis, with follow-up as needed

 - Conducts guidance groups and “lunch bunches” for children with particular needs (social skills, anger, family changes..)

 - Serves as a liaison between the school and outside agencies to best assist our families.
-We now have a free clothing closet for our school families and links to other resources for those difficult times.

 - http://kidshealth.org Nemours Foundations site with up-to-date info on children’s health and emotional concerns.